Experts grow mouse sperm to help with human infertility

 They then transplanted these cells into the testes of infertile male mice -- which apparently went on to produce healthy sperm.

-"The sperm were removed directly from the testes and fertilized with eggs (on laboratory dishes)," said lead author Mitinori Saitou, a professor at Kyoto University's department of anatomy and cell biology.
+"The sperm were removed directly from the testes and fertilised with eggs (on laboratory dishes)," said lead author Mitinori Saitou, a professor at Kyoto University's department of anatomy and cell biology.

 "After insemination, we made two set of embryos and these were transferred into the uterus of the foster mother and they derived healthy mice (that went on to reproduce normally)."